What is the Ross Mathematics Program?

 How are the dorm rooms at Ross/USA furnished?

-The dormitory and classroom buildings are air-conditioned.
+The dormitories and classroom buildings are air-conditioned.
 Each participant uses a single bed, a desk, a chair, and some closet space, and is provided two sheets, a pillowcase, and a blanket.
 Students provide their own towels and washcloths, pillows, clothes hangers, shampoo, soap and other personal items.
 Since towels and pillows are bulky to carry, staff members will take students to stores where those items can be purchased at fairly low costs.

 Is there a curfew?